rajshree-singh/ngpl-india-network/README.md

-A machine-readable reconstruction of India's authorized natural gas pipeline network, built from the Petroleum and Natural Gas Regulatory Board's periodic NGPL register, with a node–edge graph representation and geospatial hazard exposure layers.
+A machine-readable reconstruction of India's authorized natural gas pipeline network, built from the Petroleum and Natural Gas Regulatory Board's periodic NGPL register, with a node–edge graph representation, reconstructed route geometry and a topological vulnerability analysis.

 It is intended for national-scale network analysis.
 It is **not** an engineering
 dataset: it contains no surveyed alignments, no as-built centrelines, and no